Commercial Leases in ACT

-In the Australian Capital Territory the Leases (Commercial and Retail) Act 2001 has a broader application than similar legislation found in other Australian jurisdictions.
+In the ACT the Leases (Commercial and Retail) Act 2001 has a broader application than similar legislation found in other Australian jurisdictions.
 For example, while it excludes large premises (generally over 1000 sqm), it does include premises leased to associations, charities, child care centres, sports centres, art galleries and gardening supply centres.
 Importantly, it also includes premises under 200 sqm for any commercial purpose, not just retail.

 Leases which fail outside the scope of the Leases (Commercial and Retail) Act 2001 are generally considered general commercial contracts, the terms of which are essentially up to the parties themselves.